 About the course

 The three compulsory courses in microeconomics, macroeconomics and econometrics are examined before the start of the third term of the first year.
-The required thesis is an important component of the second year, supervised by a member of the department.
-The thesis is up to 30,000 words in length and is usually expected to contain some original research.
-It can be incorporated into a DPhil thesis, if you continue with your studies.
+The required thesis is an important component of the second year, and is supervised by a member of the department.
+The thesis is usually expected to contain some original research.
+It can be incorporated into a DPhil thesis, if you continue onto the doctoral programme.

-Changes to the course
+Changes to this course and your supervision

 The University will seek to deliver this course in accordance with the description set out in this course page.
 However, there may be situations in which it is desirable or necessary for the University to make changes in course provision, either before or after registration.
 The safety of students, staff and visitors is paramount and major changes to delivery or services may have to be made in circumstances of a pandemic, epidemic or local health emergency.
 In addition, in certain circumstances, for example due to visa difficulties or because the health needs of students cannot be met, it may be necessary to make adjustments to course requirements for international study.

-Entry requirements for entry in 2017-18
+Entry requirements for entry in 2024-25

 Proven and potential academic excellence